-MFPG is always looking for new OutCasters.
-If you are of high school or college age and are lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ) or a straight ally, please join us!
-Opportunities exist in Westchester and at Michigan State University.
+We are always looking for new OutCasting youth participants.
+If you are of middle school, high school, or college age and are lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, non-binary, etc. (LGBTQ+) or a straight ally, please join us!
+Opportunities exist in Westchester County, New York.

 If you are closeted in some areas of your life, OutCasting is a safe space and we can take steps to protect your identity.

-OutCasting holds weekly production sessions in the afternoon or evening at our studios in Yonkers, Westchester County, New York, so you must be able to get there regularly.
-We are establishing a bureau at Michigan State University, so if you're a student there, you can also join us.
-More info...
+OutCasting holds weekly production sessions in the afternoon or evening at our studios in lower Westchester County, New York, so you must be able to get there regularly.

-If you're interested in joining the OutCasting team in New York's lower Hudson valley or in NYC, please view this video:
+If you're interested in joining the OutCasting team in New York's lower Hudson valley, please view this video:

 I could never have imagined how huge of an impact radio would have on my life until I started working on OutCasting.